 What can you do?
 First, deal only with reputable brokers.
 Although just about every brokerage firm has had a few bad apples, larger firms can make good your losses if you are scammed.
 Stockbrokers that rely almost exclusively on cold calls frequently work for so called boiler room shops; firms that are here one day and gone the next.

 How can you tell if your broker is properly licensed and has a clean record?
 That is easy.
 FINRA’s BrokerCheck system is an easy to use online system that contains all the information you need to know.
 If your broker isn’t listed, he or she isn’t licensed.
 (And if they tell you they don’t have to be licensed, check with your state securities regulator.
 All are happy to help.)

 Be very wary of brokers that pitch you because you belong to the same church, ethnic group or religion.
 Many people have been victimized by these affinity frauds.

 Make sure that you understand what you are purchasing.
 If you can’t easily explain how it works then you probably should be making the investment.

 Another question to ask is how easy is the investment to sell if you suddenly need the money?
-Frequently older investors find themselves stuck in illiquid real estate trusts or complex derivatives for which there is no developed secondary market.
+Frequently older investors find themselves stuck in illiquid real estate trusts, promissory notes or complex derivatives for which there is no developed secondary market.

 Finally, don’t be afraid to look over the shoulder of your parents or older relatives.
 Make sure they aren’t being taken for a ride.
 If they can’t explain what they want to purchase or if they only talked to the stockbroker by telephone and never met, its time to get involved and ask serious questions.